Mennovlaming/portfolio/README.md

 content on the same page, on this way your React project will stay a single page application while it functions like a multiple page application.

 ### Code
+To see explanation about the code, see the files in de 'src' folder, I made a lot of comments of the stuff I learned

+##disclaimer
 the result is not the final product yet, but this was the best I could do in a small week of time.